Wildlife Program report: Sept. 16-30, 2023

 Sick/injured deer laying in the yard.

 Fourth Injured Deer: Washington Department of Fish and Wildlife Dispatch contacted Wildlife Conflict Specialist Jacobsen regarding a deer that had been caught in a fence in Goldendale and that needed to be euthanized.
 Jacobsen adjusted his plans and met Goldendale Police Department staff members on scene.
 The deer was no longer caught in the fence but had incurred severe injuries from the incident and needed to be euthanized.
 Due to the deer’s location in a residential area, Goldendale Police Department staff members determined that it was not safe to discharge a firearm in the area and requested Washington State Department of Fish and Wildlife assistance.
 Jacobsen successfully immobilized the deer with a dart gun and was able to transport the immobilized deer to a safer location to euthanize it.
 It is not uncommon for deer (especially fawns) to get caught in fences, particularly around residential neighborhoods.
-Homeowners should seek to install wildlife-friendly fencing around yards to prevent deer from getting caught on fences as they try to cross.
+Homeowners should seek to install wildlife-friendly fencing (PDF)around yards to prevent deer from getting caught on fences as they try to cross.

 Image